 It can be difficult sometimes not to sample every pintxo in a given bar.
 But you should try to resist because around the corner is another bar with more amazing pintxos.
 Locals will usually eat one or two pintxos with a glass of txakoli, red wine or zurito (small beer) before moving on to the next bar.
 Instead of a bar crawl, this is a pintxo crawl.

 The pintxo crawl is a serious sport in the Basque Country.
 And it is very competitive.
 The bars and taverns fight over coveted trophies that are given out annually for the best pintxos in their respective village or city.
 The bars are constantly trying to one-up the competition and in doing so, come up with avant-garde specialties to satisfy the demanding public.
-The most renowned pintxo competition in the region is the Euskal Herria Pintxo Contest, which has been taken place in Hondarribia in the month of October since 2006.
+The most renowned pintxo competition in the region is the Euskal Herria Pintxo Contest, which was founded in Hondarribia in 2006 and is now celebrated in San Sebastian.

 The way pintxos are eaten is different depending on where you are.
 In some bars, especially in San Sebastian, you take an empty plate from the counter and serve yourself.
 At the end, you tell the waiter how many pintxos you had and he will charge you accordingly.
 However in other places, you order the pintxos as you order a drink and the waiter serves you.
 Generally speaking, we recommend you to tell the waiter what you want.
 If he hands you an empty plate, it means that you are free to serve yourself.